eclipselabs/passerelle/README.md

 It is based on an integration and on extensions of [Ptolemy II](http://ptolemy.berkeley.edu/ptolemyII/) (Univ.
 Berkeley), [OSGi](http://www.osgi.org/Main/HomePage) / [Equinox](http://www.eclipse.org/equinox/) & other OS libraries.

-Passerelle is already used for several years in “production-mode” at different sites (e.g. at a leading telecom for its automated diagnostic engine for repair and customer support, based on integration with JBoss Drools; at [Synchrotron Soleil](http://www.synchrotron-soleil.fr/) for control and data acquisition for experiments on beamlines, based on integration with the Tango control system ).
+Passerelle is already used for several years in “production-mode” at different sites.
+E.g. at Proximus, the leading Belgian telecom provider for its automated diagnostic engine for repair and customer support, based on integration with JBoss Drools, at [Synchrotron Soleil](http://www.synchrotron-soleil.fr/) for control and data acquisition for experiments on beamlines, based on integration with the Tango control system, at [ESRF](http://www.esrf.eu/UsersAndScience/Publications/Highlights/2012/et/et2) and [EMBL](https://www.embl.fr/research/unit/mccarthy/) as part of their automated control, acquisition and analysis pipelines on the [MASSIF](https://www.embl.fr/services/synchrotron_access/massif-1/index.html) & other MX beamlines.

-Since 2012, Passerelle’s usage in the synchrotron domain has been extended towards an integration in a desktop tool based on eclipse RCP, for visiting scientists, where Passerelle will serve as a data analysis sequencer/workflow.

-This feature-rich tool is available as [DAWN](http://www.dawnsci.org/).

-To better support this new distribution model in such a scientific community, we have decided together with the customer consortium involved to go towards a regular open source model.

-The main deliverable of this open source project is the actual Passerelle core engine, integrated in a graphical editor and execution environment and delivered as a set of OSGi bundles and eclipse plugins together with a prepackaged eclipse RCP application.
+The main deliverable of this open source project is the actual Passerelle core engine, integrated in a graphical editor and execution environment and delivered as a set of OSGi bundles and Eclipse plugins together with a prepackaged eclipse RCP application.

-This is the new repository for Passerelle @ eclipselabs , as Google is terminating its hosting service.
+> You may also be interested in [Triquetrum](https://projects.eclipse.org/projects/science.triquetrum), with its sources also hosted at [Github](https://github.com/eclipse/triquetrum).
+Triquetrum is the next generation of Passerelle, focusing on the integration of Ptolemy II in an Eclipse & OSGi stack.
+It is an official Eclipse project, setup within the [Eclipse Science WG](https://science.eclipse.org/).

+> Remark that Passerelle remains in active usage at iSencia and its installation sites.
+But development focuses more on extensions and adaptations outside of the core.